 Ranked overview: 13 clipping software operators

-The table below ranks all 13 operators on five public axes.
-FORKOFF authored the methodology and ranks itself first in the managed lane.
-Verify every line against the linked source.
+The table below ranks all 13 operators on five public axes: pricing model, output cadence, qualification denominator, audit trail, and best-fit ICP.
+FORKOFF authored the methodology and ranks itself first in the managed lane on the qualification axis.
+Every row links to a source; verify each line before making a final decision.

 13 clipping operators across 3 lanes, scored on 5 public axes